🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Suite Growth$89/agent/monthGrowing teams needing more automation

-Suite Professional$115/agent/monthAdvanced teams needing full analytics
+Suite Professional$115/agent/monthTeams needing full reporting and analytics

 Key Benefits of Zendesk